Workplace research roundup: the latest findings on light, sound and activity-based working

 Break out benefits

-Data from over 400 employees at an engineering company was analysed to judge the effects of break out areas in an office.
-In this case the break out spaces were circular tables with between four and six chairs.
+Data from over 400 employees at an engineering company was analysed to judge the effects of break-out areas in an office.
+In this case, the break-out spaces were circular tables with between four and six chairs.
 These spaces were non-bookable and typically located between rows or clusters of desks, without any surrounding walls or acoustic screens.
 The spaces were designed to be convenient places for ad hoc discussions and impromptu informal meetings between colleagues.
-The benefits derived from having break out areas included better communication in the office, higher job satisfaction and lower employee turnover and absence.
+The benefits derived from having break-out areas included better communication in the office, higher job satisfaction and lower employee turnover and absence.

 Learning from extreme conditions

-Though there might initially seem little in common with a spacecraft and a large or indeed small office design, the findings from research 6 into how people live and work in such isolated, confined and extreme environments (ICE) make interesting reading.
-Shared spaces, the research showed, should allow opportunities for colleagues to work individually and come together as a group for work activities or indeed recreational ones.
+Though there might initially seem little in common with a spacecraft and a large or indeed small office design, the findings from research into how people live and work in such isolated, confined and extreme environments (ICE) make interesting reading.
+Shared spaces, the research showed, should allow opportunities for colleagues to work individually and come together as a group for work activities or, indeed, recreational ones.
 What’s important for space planning in this instance is that teams are able to share information, foster trust and communicate well e.g. so everyone can see each other and any shared screens or whiteboards are visible.
 Personal space and privacy: being able to separate visually and block out any sound was also important for workplace performance and wellbeing.